undo76/CarND-Advanced-Lane-Lines/writeup_template.md

 All the code can be found in the IPython notebook located in `Advanced Lane Lines.ipynb`.

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

 In order to calibrate the camera I have to find the corners of the chessboard patterns.
 OpenCV needs to know the number of (inner) rows and columns.
 By simple inspection, I find that they are 9 and 6 respectively.
 There are 3 images where not all the corners are visible.
 For simplicity I can just skip them.